Wizards-vs-Robots/documentation/uc/inspect_progression_window.md

 # 4. Preconditions
 The preconditions for this use case are:
 1. The game is in a running state
-2. A certain score is reached

 # 5. Postconditions
 The postconditions for this use case are:
-1. The player can see his progress or sth.
+1. The player can see inspect his already unlocked and unlockable skills.
-2.